This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 You can meet in a group of 6 or a larger group of any size from up to 2 households (including their support bubbles) outdoors.
 This includes private outdoor spaces, such as gardens, and other outdoor public places and venues that are open.
 These include the following:

 - parks, beaches, countryside accessible to the public, forests

 - outdoor sculpture parks

 - public playgrounds

 - outdoor sports venues and facilities

 Penalties for non-compliance start at £200 for the first offence, but can escalate up to £10,000 in case of an illegal gathering of over 30 people.

-- No travel without reasonable excuse
+- not travel internationally without reasonable excuse

 The following must close: